ssbc/handbook.scuttlebutt.nz/guides/ssb-server/tutorial.md

 ```

 Notice that `msg.value.content.package` is validated, but `msg.value.author` is not.
-Scuttlebot's internal APIs will validate everything in `msg.value.*` except for `msg.value.content.*`.
+ssb-server's internal APIs will validate everything in `msg.value.*` except for `msg.value.content.*`.
 That's up to the application.

 Like incoming HTTP requests, you should always validate the content of the message, as it may be incorrect or harmful.